Knowing what matters: A list of values

 Service: Acting for others' benefit

-Sexuality: Expressing erotic self
+Sexuality: Expressing one's erotic self

 Silence: Valuing quiet and stillness